lyjelin/codingPractice/theory/dataStructure.md

 ## Huffman Algorithm

 Huffman algorithm is one example of Greedy algorithm.
 It is well-known lossless data compressing method.
 Huffman code is variable-length encoding scheme for assigning binary codes depending on the frequency of characters occurring in a given text.
 The most frequently occurring character will have the smallest code, and the least frequently occurring character will have the largest code.

+## Big O

+Used to describe Time Complexity & Space Complexity